jshthornton/Rulebot/README.md

 ### Core rules
 Rulebot comes with some rules / tests out of the box.
 When you create a new instance of Rulebot these core rules are added to that Rulebot.
 This can be disabled via `new Rulebot({}, false)`.

-- `alphaNumeric` - Tests if they value is only contains alpha numeric characters (including underscore)
+- `alphaNumeric` - Tests if they value is only contains alpha numeric characters
 - `between`
 - `blank`
 - `email`